BACK TO UNI

 NUS is running a ‘For Good’ campaign that aims to help students make impactful differences through their study.
 Currently they have four programs: dissertations for good, placements for good, projects for good and skills for good.

 Image credit: NUS

-A great place to find room second-hand decor is charity shops.
-They usually have a collection of donations from previous outgoing students at very inexpensive prices.
-Try googling ‘local furniture charity shop’ and spend an afternoon scouting some deals once you know what you’re looking for.
+Furniture-specific charity shops usually have a collection of donations from previous outgoing students at very inexpensive prices.
+By waiting until you arrive to buy room decor you'll save yourself time and money, and avoid excess waste.
+Try googling ‘furniture charity shop near me’ and spend an afternoon browsing once you know what you’re looking for.